9 August 2017

 Melainia McCain receives 2nd place Diatome Award for work using the mPrep ASP-1000 Automated Specimen Processor

-Ms. Melainia McCain (Stowers Institute for Medical Research, Kansas City, MO) received the 2nd place Diatome Award at Microscopy and Microanalysis 2017 for her poster entitled, “Rapid Automated en Bloc Staining for SEM of Sections.”
-In this work, Ms. McClain used the mPrep ASP-1000 to fix, stain and embed planarian flatworms for serial section SEM imaging in just 1.5 days compared to the National Center for Microscopy and Imaging Research protocol that requires 7 days.
+Melainia McCain (Stowers Institute for Medical Research, Kansas City, MO) received a Diatome Award at Microscopy and Microanalysis 2017 for her poster entitled, “Rapid Automated en Bloc Staining for SEM of Sections.”
+In this work, McClain used the mPrep ASP-1000 to fix, stain and embed planarian flatworms for serial section SEM imaging in just 1.5 days compared to the National Center for Microscopy and Imaging Research protocol that requires 7 days.

 3 July 2017

 University of Maryland receives grant to acquire mPrep ASP-1000 for research and teaching

 The Electron Microscopy Core Imaging Facility at the University of Maryland at Baltimore has received a Defense University Research Instrumentation Program award (DURIP) to purchase an mPrep ASP-1000 Automated Specimen Processor.

 EMCIF Director Dr. Ru-ching Hsia remarked, “I am very excited that this grant will enable our Core Center to acquire this important new instrument.
 With the ASP-1000, university researchers and our staff scientists will benefit from rapid and reliable automated specimen preparation and fully-automated immuno-gold labeling.
 I also look forward to incorporating the ASP-1000 into our teaching curriculum, including our Workshops and Courses on Bio EM sample processing, Current EM Techniques, and ImmunoEM.”

 More information at the University of Maryland Electron Microscopy Core Imaging Facility

 26 June 2017

 Microscopy Innovations awarded STTR Contract by Department of Defense